DevYukine/rustfoil/README.md

 rustfoil.exe GOOGLE_DRIVE_FOLDER_ID
 ```

+This will generate an `index.tfl` file in the same directory that `rustfoil.exe` is located.

 - To specify a location in which your `credentials.json` file is located, add the `--credentials` flag as shown:

 ```